eastgenomics/ansible-run-monitoring/README.md

 # Ansible Run Monitoring

-Python script to report deletable runs in `/genetics` on ansible server by sending email to helpdesk & automate deletion of stale run
+Script to automate deletion of qualified runs in `/genetics` and notifying of stale runs.
+An alert will be sent to Slack before the deletion.

 ## Script Workflow

-- Get all runs in `genetics` directory and `log` directory (`/var/log/dx-streaming-upload`) in ansible server
-- Compare runs in both directory for overlap (runs which have log in log directory - meaning it has been uploaded to DNANexus)
+- Script will be scheduled to run every day by cron
+- Compile list of runs in `/genetics`
 - To qualify for automated deletion, each runs need to fulfill four main criterias:
-  - 002 project of run created on DNANexus
+  - 002 project on DNANexus
-  - Run folder exist in `staging52`
+  - Runs on `staging52`
-  - 002 project has been created for more than `ANSIBLE_WEEK`
+  - Created `ANSIBLE_WEEK` ago
   - have Jira ticket with status `ALL SAMPLES RELEASED`
-  - have assay option in `ANSIBLE_JIRA_ASSAY`
+  - assay in `ANSIBLE_JIRA_ASSAY`
-- Compile all qualified runs & save it in memory (pickle)
+- Compile all qualified runs & save it to memory (pickle)
-- Send email to helpdesk on other unqualified runs e.g. runs without `ALL SAMPLES RELEASED` Jira status or 002 project hasn't been created for long enough
-- Send Slack reminder on qualified runs
+- Send Slack notification on stale run + alert on automated deletion roughly a week before deletion
-- Delete qualified runs in the next run (e.g. 1st of next month)

 ## Rebuilding Docker Image